Mickaël Tırpan: Career

 Tırpan joined Süper Lig side Kasımpaşa on 24 January 2020.

 He made his Süper Lig debut on week 19 encounter of 2019–20 season against Alanyaspor, in which Kasımpaşa lost 1–2, on 25 January 2020.
 He scored his first goal at Süper Lig on 30 October 2020, against Trabzonspor, where Kasımpaşa won 3–4.

 On 10 January 2021 Tırpan joined Dutch club, Fortuna Sittard on loan until the end of the season.

+On 24 January 2024, Tırpan signed a 2.5-year contract with Lierse.

+On 2 July 2024, Tırpan returned to the Netherlands and signed a two-year contract with Willem II.

+On 11 September 2025, Tirpan announced his retirement from football after he had been diagnosed with sarcoidosis.

 Personal life

 Tırpan was born in Anderlecht, Belgium.
-His father is Turkish and he is eligible to play for Turkey national team.
+His father is Turkish and he was eligible to play for Turkey national team.